-Safety should always be primary to the home inspector, which is why many of the things on the home inspector’s checklist are safety items.
-Four things they’re on the lookout for include:
+Whether a home is safe to live in is a primary concern for any home inspector, which is why many of the things on the home inspector’s standard checklist are safety items.
+Things they’re on the lookout for include:

 - Smoke detectors: Does the home have them?
 Are they installed correctly and in the right places (in or near sleeping areas but not too close to the stove)?

 - Ground fault interrupters: These are the special plugs that protect you from shock in areas where water and electricity are in proximity, such as bathrooms and kitchens.

 - Safety glass: Are the glass features installed near stairs or water (like tubs and showers), made of tempered safety glass?